OODD-Mozilla/ToolRepository/Wiki.md

 # CSC/ECE 517 Fall 2017/OSS M1705
-## Automatically report new contributors to all git repositories
+## M1705 - Automatically report new contributors to all git repositories

+### Introduction